Standalone sync β

 π About Guard Markers β

-uses guard markers to locate where CSS and JS should be injected inside .templ
+tempo sync uses guard markers to locate where CSS and JS should be injected inside .templ files.

 By default, it looks for: